-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

 Monitoring and evaluation of teaching demonstrate that teaching is at least good across the school and the majority of children are making good progress from their starting points.
-Some gaps in learning still remain as a result of the Covid pandemic and closing these gaps will continue to be a focus in 2022/23.
+Some gaps in learning still remain and closing these gaps will continue to be a focus in 2023/24.
 Detailed data outcomes are shared & discussed with Governors.

-In 2023/24, leaders will continue to prioritise attainment and progress for disadvantaged children.
+In 2024/25, leaders will continue to prioritise attainment and progress for disadvantaged children and the recruitment of a new AHT to lead on raising academic outcomes will provide additional focus.